 The emergence of the internet gave rise to electronic trading.
 With the advancement in supercomputers and electronic communication, high-frequency trading has become commonplace in today’s financial markets.
-But what exactly is high-frequency trading?
+But what exactly is a high-frequency trading strategy?

 The high-frequency trading strategy is a method of trading that uses powerful computer programs to conduct a large number of trades in fractions of a second.
 It is a type of algorithmic trading strategy that uses high speeds, high turnover rates, and high order-to-trade ratios to take advantage of small, short-lived profitable opportunities in the markets.

 In this post, we take a look at high-frequency trading strategy and explain what it is.
-We end the article by backtesting such strategy.
+We end the article by discussing high-frequency backtesting and if retail traders actually can be successful at HFT trading.

 What is a high-frequency trading strategy?